hsynercn/tutorials-all-paths/Udemy/Node.js, Express, MongoDB & More: The Complete Bootcamp 2023/Section 8: Using MongoDB with Mongoose.md

 const tourSchema = new mongoose.Schema({
   name: {
     type: String,
-    required: [true, 'A tour must have a name'],
+    required: [true, "A tour must have a name"],
     unique: true,
     trim: true,
   },
   duration: {
     type: Number,
-    required: [true, 'A tour must have a duration'], },
+    required: [true, "A tour must have a duration"], },
   maxGroupSize: {
     type: Number,
-    required: [true, 'A tour must have a group size'], },
+    required: [true, "A tour must have a group size"], },
   difficulty: {
     type: String,
-    required: [true, 'A tour must have a difficulty'], },
+    required: [true, "A tour must have a difficulty"], },
   ratingsAverage: {
     type: Number,